Starbucks’ Pumpkin Spice Latte turns 20, slated to return Thursday

 Starbucks announced Wednesday that its famous pumpkin spice latte will return to coffee shops nationwide on Thursday, along with other seasonal items.

-The fan-favorite drink will be celebrating its 20th anniversary this year after first being introduced at about 100 stores in Washington D.C. and Vancouver, Canada, in 2003.
+The fan favorite drink will be celebrating its 20th anniversary this year.

 These items will join the pumpkin spice latte on this year’s limited-time fall menu.